Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 When you fix problems matters as much as what you fix.
 The same issue costs dramatically different amounts depending on when you catch it.

-Pre-launch cleanup is the cheapest scenario.
-No users in the system means no migration planning, no downtime management, no customer communication.
+Pre-launch cleanup is the cheapest.
+No users in the system means no migration planning, no downtime management, no customer communication, no emergency contractor rates.
 You can break things, fix them, and nobody notices.
-Typical cost: 50 to 70% less than post-launch.
+Typical savings: 50 to 70% compared to post-launch fixes.

 Early-stage cleanup (first few hundred users) is moderately priced.
-You have some data to migrate, but the scale is manageable and users are generally forgiving at this stage.
+You have some data to migrate, but the scale is manageable and early users are generally forgiving.
 This is where most agencies see their indie founder clients.

 Growth-stage cleanup (thousands of users, real revenue) is expensive.
-Every change needs to be backwards-compatible.
-Data migrations need to be tested extensively.
+Every change needs backward compatibility testing.
+Data migrations need extensive validation.
 Downtime costs real money.
 You may need to run old and new systems in parallel during the transition.

 The multiplier is roughly 2x to 5x between pre-launch and growth-stage for the same underlying fix.
-A $1,500 pre-launch audit and remediation could become a $5,000 to $7,500 project if you wait until you have thousands of users.
+A $1,500 pre-launch audit and remediation can become a $5,000 to $7,500 project if you wait until you have thousands of users relying on the system.

 This is why getting your AI MVP to production quality early matters.
-The savings compound.
+The cost savings compound with every month you do not wait.

 Finding the Right Help

-If you decide professional help is worth it, here is where to look.
+If you decide professional help is worth it, here is where to look and what to evaluate.

 Specialist Agencies